Source code for pyoptsparse.pyOpt_utils

 from .pyOpt_error import Error

-from .types import ArrayType
+from .pyOpt_types import ArrayType

 # Define index mnemonics